Improper Exhibition of a Firearm

 - The Defendant carried a weapon;

 - The Defendant exhibited the weapon in a threatening, careless, angry or rude manner;

 - The Defendant did so in the presence of at least one other person.

-The first degree misdemeanor offense of improper exhibition applies to any dangerous weapon including a sword, firearm or electric device such as a taser.
-Several important defenses can exist when you brandished the wepaon in self-defense, defense of others, or defense of property.
+The first-degree misdemeanor offense of improper exhibition applies to any dangerous weapon including a sword, firearm, or electric device such as a taser.
+Several important defenses can exist when you brandished the weapon in self-defense, defense of others, or defense of property.

 Attorneys for Improper Exhibition of a Firearm in Tampa, FL